Lead image credited to Celsius International – celsiusinternational.com

 90% of B2B marketers believe account-based marketing is an essential tactic.
 However, the area of B2B account based marketing is still quite a grey area.
-It is a tactic that many marketers struggle to comprehend and one that many B2B marketers have yet to pursue.
+It is a tactic that many marketers struggle to comprehend and one that many B2B marketers have yet to successfully pursue.
 In fact, just 20% of B2B marketers are believed to be deploying account based marketing tactics.

 Simply put, what is Account Based Marketing?